 - 37.0 Admitted youth must be at least 12 years of age with any permanency plan and have at least one biological child they provide care for.
-The provider should ascertain from DFCS whether the youth or DFCS has legal custody. - 37.1 Providers must have defined admittance criteria, which include a youth-completed application and interview.

-37.2 Providers must document all referrals including the reasons for admittance or denial into the PSP.
-Providers must determine whether youth will be accepted or denied admission within three (3) business days of a completed application.

-- 37.3 Youth admitted into a PSP must have an orientation to the program.
+The provider should ascertain from DFCS whether the youth or DFCS has legal custody and maintain documented evidence in the youth's record. - 37.1 Providers must have defined admittance criteria, which include a youth-completed application and interview. - 37.2 Providers must document all referrals including the reasons for admittance or denial into the program in GA+Score.
+Providers must determine whether youth will be accepted or denied admission within three (3) business days of a completed application. - 37.3 Youth admitted into a PSP must have an orientation to the program.
 Youth should be provided with a handbook or other literature describing the program.
-The handbook must include, at a minimum, the homes rules and regulations, grievance policy, expectations of the parenting teen and, phase system, and services offered. - 37.4 Youth admitted into a PSP must sign an acknowledgement of having participated in an orientation to the program and an understanding of their rights and responsibilities as a participant in the program.
+The handbook must include, at a minimum, the homes rules and regulations, grievance policy, expectations of the parenting teen, phase system, and services offered.

+37.4 Youth admitted into a PSP must sign an acknowledgement of having participated in an orientation to the program and an understanding of their rights and responsibilities as a participant in the program.